Fedora31/no-hats-bgum/README.md

 ### no\_hats\_creatorstf.vpk

 This mod is for people playing in the creators.tf servers.
 It removes the custom cosmetics the servers add.
 I can't guarantee that this mod will stay up to date since I don't know how often new cosmetics will be released.
+This mod is intended to be installed with the main mod.

 ### no\_unusuals.vpk